ga4gh/workflow-execution-service-schemas/README.md

 How to view
 ------------

-See the swagger editor to view our [schema in progress](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/ga4gh/workflow-execution-schemas/develop/src/main/resources/swagger/ga4gh-tool-discovery.yaml).
+The file `swagger/workflow_execution_service.swagger.json` contains the API description.

-If the current schema fails to validate, visit [debugging](http://online.swagger.io/validator/debug?url=https://raw.githubusercontent.com/ga4gh/workflow-execution-schemas/develop/src/main/resources/swagger/ga4gh-tool-discovery.yaml)
+Please visit http://ga4gh.github.io/workflow-execution-schemas to view this document in Swagger UI.

 Building Documents
 ------------------